niekados/Journey/TESTING.md

   - URI validation was employed for all pages that did not require user login.
   - Direct input validation was used for pages that required a login.
 The HTML code was extracted by viewing the page's source directly.

-During the validation process, a few warnings were noted, specifically regarding the "Possible misuse of aria-label."
-This warning was due to the use of aria-labels for FontAwesome icons.
+During the validation process, a few warnings were noted, specifically regarding the "Possible misuse of `aria-label`."
+This warning was due to the use of aria labels for FontAwesome icons.

-Despite the warnings, the errors were intentionally left as they are, as the use of aria-labels serves a purpose.
+Despite the warnings, the errors were intentionally left as they were, as the use of `aria-label` serves a purpose.
 When creating a journal entry, users select their mood for the day, which is later represented by FontAwesome emojis on the journal cards.
 Using emojis to convey mood is an integral part of the design.
-Not including the aria-label would result in assistive technology users missing important information regarding their mood selection.
+Not including the `aria-label` would result in assistive technology users missing important information regarding their mood selection.

 - Home Page
     - <img src="documentation/validation/html-home.png" alt="Home page" style="width:70%;">